piccolo-orm/targ/docs/src/cli.rst

         cli.register(add, aliases=['+', 'sum'])
         cli.run()

-Both of the following will now work:
+All of the following will now work:

 .. code-block:: bash